 Federal College Work-Study Program (CWS)

 A federal work program that provides jobs to help pay for educational expenses.
 This program encourages community service and work related to the student’s course of study.
 Students will be paid at least the federal minimum wage and can work up to 15 hours per week.
 To qualify, students must demonstrate financial need.
-Priority is given to students who are enrolled in at least six (6) credits.
+Students must be enrolled in at least six (6) credits.

 A CCRI institutional non-need-based student work program on campus.
 Student will be paid at least the federal minimum wage and can work up to 15 hours per week.
 Students who are not eligible for need-based FWS work may be considered for the Student Help program.
-Priority is given to students who are enrolled in at least six (6) credits.
+Students must be enrolled in at least six (6) credits.